MICHELE NORRIS, Host:

 Senate Majority Leader Harry Reid of Nevada calls the bill a victory for Main Street.

-Senator HARRY REID (Democrat, Nevada; Senate Majority Leader): For those who wanted to protect Wall Street, it didn't work.
+HARRY REID: For those who wanted to protect Wall Street, it didn't work.
 They can no longer gamble away other people's money.
 The days of too big to fail are over.
 For them, the game is over.

 SIEGEL: NPR's Audie Cornish joins us now from Capitol Hill.
 And, Audie, this is being called the biggest change in Wall Street regulations since the Great Depression.
 Outline some of the high points for us.